57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ### Program Examples

-Having reviewed the CU consumption of common operations in Solana, let’s now look at the CU usage of frequently used program constructs and syntax.
+Having reviewed the CU consumption of common operations in Solana, let's look at the CU usage of frequently used program constructs and syntax.

-**Loop Statements**
+#### Loop Statements

 Loops are one of the common constructs in Solana programs.
 By analyzing loop statements, we can understand their CU consumption.
 Below is a comparison of CU usage for different loop sizes: